DB2-Limited/awesome-cheats/backend/nginx.md

 ### Contexts and Directives

 Two main Nginx configuration terms are **context** and **directive**;
-- **Directives** are specific configuration options that get set in the configuration files and consist of __name__ and a __value__.
+- **Directive** is a specific configuration option that get set in the configuration files and consist of __name__ and __value__.
-- **Context**, on the other hand, is a sections of a configuration where directives can be set for that given context.
+- **Context** is a section of a configuration where directives can be set for that given context.
 Essentially, __context__ is the same as scope.
 And like scope, contexts are also nested and inherit from their parents.

-The main Nginx configuration file is /etc/nginx/__nginx.conf__ It may include configuration pieces from other .conf files by __```include```__ directive that takes a relative path to another .conf file as an argument.
+The main Nginx configuration file is /etc/nginx/__nginx.conf__.
+It may include configuration pieces from other .conf files by __```include```__ directive that takes a relative path to another .conf file as an argument.

 __Example:__